deepak-uptiq/HRMS/README.md

 **Frontend**
 - API URL configuration in `src/config/env.ts`

-## 🏗️ Architecture Decision
+## 🏗️ Architecture

-### Why Monolithic Backend?

-Initially, we attempted to implement a microservices architecture with separate services for authentication, employee management, leave management, payroll, and notifications.
-However, we encountered several integration challenges:

-- **Service Communication Issues**: Complex inter-service communication and data consistency problems
-- **Development Complexity**: Increased complexity in local development and debugging
-- **Database Management**: Multiple database instances and data synchronization issues
-- **Deployment Overhead**: More complex deployment and monitoring requirements

-**Decision**: Reverted to a monolithic backend architecture for better:
-- **Development Speed**: Easier to develop, test, and debug
-- **Data Consistency**: Single database ensures ACID properties
-- **Simplified Deployment**: Single service to deploy and monitor
-- **Team Productivity**: Faster development cycles and easier maintenance

-The microservices folder is preserved for future reference and potential migration when the system scales significantly.
+The HRMS platform uses a monolithic backend architecture with a React frontend.
+The microservices folder is preserved for future reference.

 ## 🐳 Docker Deployment